bueltbrn/hello-world/README.md

 Tutorial Rep

 Hi!
-My name is Nils, i live in Wuppertal, Germany and I want to become a Data Scientist after my final year of studying mechanical engineering at Bergische Universität Wuppertal.
+My name is Nils, I live in Wuppertal, Germany and I want to become a Data Scientist after my final year of studying mechanical engineering at Bergische Universität Wuppertal.